kubernetes/community/sig-auth/annual-report-2023.md

    - Important initiatives that aren't tracked via KEPs:
      - Once a week issue/PR triage meetings.

-1. Are there any areas and/or subprojects that your group needs help with (e.g. fewer than 2 active OWNERS)?
+2. Are there any areas and/or subprojects that your group needs help with (e.g. fewer than 2 active OWNERS)?

 <!--
    Note: This list is generated from the KEP metadata in kubernetes/enhancements repository.
       If you find any discrepancy in the generated list here, please check the KEP metadata.
       Please raise an issue in kubernetes/community, if the KEP metadata is correct but the generated list is incorrect.
 -->
+   - The [Needs KEP / release work #sig-auth](https://docs.google.com/document/d/1sY8fRyRtk4eG9R439z5ao5i9bFuuxilS03XaNlqoni0/edit?usp=sharing) document lists multiple areas that need help and some currently have volunteers working on them.

-1. Did you have community-wide updates in 2023 (e.g. KubeCon talks)?
+3. Did you have community-wide updates in 2023 (e.g. KubeCon talks)?

 <!--
   Examples include links to email, slides, or recordings.